danilovl/select-autocompleter-bundle/README.md

 ##### 4.1.6 Call repository method

-If you want to use a existing repository method from you project.
-Other parameters will be ignored.
+If you want to use an existing repository method from your project, other parameters will be ignored.

 Repository method should have `public` access and return `QueryBuilder` or `Builder`.